-The edge $(u,v)$ is missing.
-We have the following three cases based on the presence of $G_2$ at $u$. \begin{itemize} \item If only $H_{G_2}$ is present at $u$: If $prt\_in$ value of $H_{G_2}$ is the same as the $prt\_out$ value of $G_1$, then a change of groups is needed in this case.
-Here, $H_{G_2}$ becomes the leader of $G_2$ and $H_{G_1}$ becomes the helper of $G_2$.
-The newly formed $G_2$ continues its DFS traversal further.
-The agent $L_{G_1}$, on the other hand, updates its new helper to (old) $L_{G_2}$. \item If only $L_{G_2}$ is present at $u$: If $prt\_out$ value of $L_{G_2}$ is the same as the $prt\_out$ value of $G_1$, then a group change is required.
-Agent $L_{G_2}$ updates its new helper to $H_{G_1}$, and this newly formed $G_2$ starts a new DFS traversal from the current node $u$.
-Agent $L_{G_1}$ updates its (new) helper to (old) $H_{G_2}$. \item If both $L_{G_2}$ and $H_{G_2}$ are present at $u$: If both the agents of $G_2$ are together, then no change of groups is required.
-If they have to explore via edge $(u,v)$, then $G_2$ skips this edge and continues further.
-Otherwise, if $G_2$ has to backtrack via edge $(u,v)$, then it restarts a new DFS traversal from $u$. \end{itemize}
+If edge $(u,v)$ is present, $L_{G_1}$ and $H_{G_1}$ traverses port $p$.
+In this case, $L_{G_1}$ and $H_{G_1}$ do not consider whether any agent from $G_2$ is present.

+If the edge corresponding to port $p$ is not present at round $t$, as in Case (I), analogous cases arise, as described below. \begin{itemize} \item[E1.]
+If $G_1$ finds both $L_{G_2}$ and $H_{G_2}$ at node $v$, and the outgoing port is also $p$, then $G_1$ waits for edge to be reappear, while $G_2$ waits at node $v$.
+In this case, the agents in $G_2$ infer that $G_1$ is blocked due to a missing edge and update their movement according to \textsc{Modified\_Exp\_Algo}.
+Consequently, $L_{G_1}$ updates $(prt, L_{G_1}, r)$ and $L_{G_2}$ updates $(ID_{L_{G_1}}, prt, r')$, and both groups continue their execution according to \textsc{Modified\_Exp\_Algo}.

+\item[E2.]
+If only $L_{G_2}$ is present at the current node $v$ and its $prt\_out$ is the same as that of $G_1$, then $L_{G_1}$ assigns its helper role to the helper of $G_2$ and infers that the corresponding port has already been explored.
+In particular, $H_{G_1}$ becomes the helper of $G_2$.
+In this case, the agents in $G_2$ again infer that $G_1$ is blocked due to a missing edge and update their movement according to \textsc{Modified\_Exp\_Algo}.
+Consequently, $L_{G_1}$ updates $(prt, L_{G_1}, r)$ and $L_{G_2}$ updates $(ID_{L_{G_1}}, prt, r')$, and both groups continue their execution according to \textsc{Modified\_Exp\_Algo}.

+\underline{Note:} In the subsequent round, if the edge corresponding to port $p$ is present and $L_{G_1}$ finds $H_{G_2}$ to be alive at the adjacent node as $L_{G_1}$ was backtracking.
+Otherwise, the updated group $G_2$ reaches $H_{G_2}$ and propagates the information accordingly.

+\item[E3.]
+If only $H_{G_2}$ is present at the current node $v$ and its $prt\_in$ is the same as that of $G_1$, then $H_{G_1}$ becomes $L_{G_2}$.
+In this case, the agents in $G_2$ again infer that $G_1$ is blocked due to a missing edge and update their movement according to \textsc{Modified\_Exp\_Algo}.
+Consequently, $L_{G_1}$ updates $(prt, L_{G_1}, r)$ and $L_{G_2}$ updates $(ID_{L_{G_1}}, prt, r')$, and both groups continue their execution according to \textsc{Modified\_Exp\_Algo}.